 4. Buy your pumpkin from a local patch.
 It’s common sense: Produce purchased locally is fresher because it takes less time and distance to get to you.
 The closer the pumpkin is grown to you, the less bruising and damage it suffers after being picked.
 Not sure where to find your local pumpkin patch?
 Local Harvest has a full list of pumpkin growers and U-pick farms near you!

 1. Don’t cut the top off.
-We know, we know.
-This goes against all pumpkin-carving logic.
-But when you cut the stem from the rest of the pumpkin, it no longer has access to the nutrients in the stem and will wilt faster.
+We know, we know — this goes against all pumpkin-carving logic.
+But when you cut the stem from the rest of the pumpkin, it no longer has access to the nutrients in the stem so it will wilt faster.
 Instead of cutting from the top, follow in the footsteps of professional pumpkin carvers and make a hole in the back of the pumpkin instead.

 2. Make sure you scrape out all of the pumpkin guts.
 This reduces the likelihood of bugs and fungi coming to try to eat the pumpkin pulp and speed up the rotting.
 It also has the added benefit of thinning the skin a little so that your pumpkin is easier to carve!

 Spray your pumpkin with lemon juice or vinegar.
-Spraying your pumpkin with diluted lemon juice (one part lemon juice to one part water is recommended) or vinegar is another all-natural way to prevent pumpkin rot.
+Another pumpkin preserving spray you can try is diluted lemon juice (one part lemon juice to one part water is recommended) or vinegar is another all-natural way to prevent pumpkin rot.
+If you're wanting to know how to keep squirrels from eating pumpkins too, the vinegar method is a great option for deterring the pesky critters.

 No matter what method you use to kill germs, make sure you dry your pumpkin thoroughly when you’re finished so you don’t undo your hard work trying to fend off mold.

 4. Seal in moisture with petroleum jelly.
 Because dehydration is one of the main causes of pumpkin rot, you want to make sure your pumpkin retains as much moisture as possible.
 Petroleum jelly to the rescue!
-Apply a thin layer of Vaseline Petroleum Jelly ($7.50 for two, Amazon.com) to all of the cut edges of your pumpkin (you might want to use a cotton swab or paper towel to apply to tighter areas) to prevent losing extra moisture.
+Apply a thin layer of Vaseline Petroleum Jelly ($6.97 for two, Amazon) to all of the cut edges of your pumpkin (you might want to use a cotton swab or paper towel in tighter areas) to prevent losing extra moisture.

 You can also help your pumpkin rehydrate by placing it in a bucket of cold water overnight.
 Note: You don’t need to do this for carved pumpkins that have been out for less than a week (and even longer if you live in a cooler area).
 But once you notice signs of your pumpkin wilting, it’s worth giving it a nighttime soak.